-Prerequisite: Construction-Building Trades Technology I with
+Prerequisite: Building-Construction Trades Technology I

-a C grade or better
+with a "C" or better

 Students will further develop skills, techniques and fundamentals associated with several building trades (i.e., carpentry, painting, roofing, concrete and masonry).
 Further understanding and knowledge of construction hand and power tools, building materials, measuring, and safety will be explored by students.
 In addition, students will also incorporate project estimating, interpreting building plans, structural components of building materials used in the construction industry.
-Students will complete several handson projects and learn employability skills necessary for a professional craftsman.
+Students will complete several hands-on projects and learn employability skills necessary for a professional craftsman.